Associate Curator of Biodiversity Informatics, Department of Natural History and the Florida Museum of Natural History, Winter 2015-present.

 - 1 ad-hoc review for the Marine Science and Technology Foundation

-Manuscript reviews, 2000-present (134 total for 62 different journals): African Journal of Ecology (1); American Malacological Bulletin (4); Animal Biology (1); Animal Conservation (1); Archiv fuer Hydrobiologie (1); Biodiversity and Conservation (1); Biodiversity Informatics (4); Bioinformatics (6); Biological Conservation (2); Biological Journal of the Linnaean Society (2); Biology Letters (1); Bioscience (2); BMC Ecology (3); BMC Bioinformatics (1); BMC Plant Biology (2); BMC Research Notes (2); Canadian Journal of Zoology (1); Contributions to Zoology (2); Current Opinion in Environmental Sustainability (1); Diversity and Distributions (2); Earth Science Informatics (1); Ecological Applications (2); Ecological Modeling (1); Ecological Research (1); Ecography (2); Ecological Informatics (1); Ecology (2); Evolution (11); Evolutionary Bioinformatics (1); Evolutionary Ecology Research (1); Frontiers in Biogeography (1); Frontiers in Ecology and the Environment (1); Future Internet (1); Global Change Biology (3); Global Ecology and Biogeography (2); Global Mountain Biodiversity Assessment Book Chapter review (1); International Journal of Metadata, Semantics and Ontologies (1); Invertebrate Biology (3); Journal of Biogeography (8); Journal of Environmental Management (1); Journal of Mammalogy (1); Journal of Molluscan Studies (6); Journal of Morphology (1); Malacologia (1); Molecular Ecology (4); Molecular Ecology Notes (1); Molluscan Research (1); Nature Communications (2); Naturwissenschaften (2); The Nautilus (1); Oikos (1); Organisms, Diversity and Evolution (1); Pacific Science (1), Paleobiology (3); Palaeontologia Electronica (1); PLoS One (3); Proceedings of the National Academy of Sciences (2); Quaternary International (1); Social Science Computer Review (1); Systematic Biology (2); Trends in Ecology and Evolution (4); The Veliger (2); Zootaxa (4).
+Manuscript reviews, 2000-present (141 total for 66 different journals): African Journal of Ecology (1); American Malacological Bulletin (4); Animal Biology (1); Animal Conservation (1); Archiv fuer Hydrobiologie (1); Biodiversity and Conservation (2); Biodiversity Informatics (4); Bioinformatics (8); Biological Conservation (2); Biological Journal of the Linnaean Society (2); Biology Letters (1); Bioscience (2); Biosystems (1); BMC Ecology (3); BMC Bioinformatics (1); BMC Plant Biology (2); BMC Research Notes (2); Canadian Journal of Zoology (1); Contributions to Zoology (2); Current Opinion in Environmental Sustainability (1); Diversity and Distributions (2); Earth Science Informatics (1); Ecological Applications (2); Ecological Modeling (1); Ecological Research (1); Ecography (3); Ecological Informatics (1); Ecology (2); Evolution (11); Evolutionary Bioinformatics (1); Evolutionary Ecology Research (1); Frontiers in Biogeography (1); Frontiers in Ecology and the Environment (1); Future Internet (1); Global Change Biology (3); Global Ecology and Biogeography (2); Global Mountain Biodiversity Assessment Book Chapter review (1); IEEE Transactions on Visualization and Computer Graphics (1); Integrative and Comparative Biology (1); International Journal of Metadata, Semantics and Ontologies (1); Invertebrate Biology (3); Journal of Biogeography (8); Journal of Environmental Management (1); Journal of Mammalogy (1); Journal of Molluscan Studies (6); Journal of Morphology (1); Malacologia (1); Molecular Ecology (4); Molecular Ecology Notes (1); Molluscan Research (1); Nature Communications (2); Naturwissenschaften (2); The Nautilus (1); Oikos (1); Organisms, Diversity and Evolution (1); Pacific Science (1), Paleobiology (3); Palaeontologia Electronica (1); PLoS One (3); Proceedings of the National Academy of Sciences (2); Proceedings of the Royal Society of London B (1); Quaternary International (1); Social Science Computer Review (1); Systematic Biology (2); Trends in Ecology and Evolution (4); The Veliger (2); Zootaxa (4).

 Guest Subject Editor: 2 papers (2012, 2013), Ecological Applications.